 I graduated from La Sierra University with a Bachelor of Science in Biology.
 I then went on to teach Biology and Anatomy & Physiology at La Sierra Academy.
 I am currently a PhD candidate studying Marine Biology at Loma Linda University and have spent a great deal of my academic career studying cellular molecular biology.
 I have a real passion for teaching.
 I know what it's like to be a student and be confused, stuck, frustrated, and at times, all of the above.
 I try to teach concepts that may seem complex by using analogies students can relate to.
 Personally, nothing beats seeing a student fully understand a concept they once thought too complex.
 When applicable, I show students how to approach and evaluate problems, helping them become independent critical thinkers.
 My hobbies include music, sports (primarily basketball), and reading.

-La Sierra University - Bachelors, Biology
+Undergraduate Degree: La Sierra University - Bachelors, Biology, General

-Loma Linda University - PhD, Biology
+Graduate Degree: Loma Linda University - PHD, Biology, General